partiql/partiql-beamline/partiql-beamline-book/src/getting-started/what-is-beamline.md

 - Data generation with various output formats
 - Query generation with extensive parameterization
 - Schema inference and export
-- Database creation with both data and schemas
+- Local data file creation with both data and schemas

 ## How It Works